codder077/YourHr/README.md

 - **Profile Management**: Users can update their profile details, including personal information and resume.
 - **Resume Upload**: Users can upload their resumes, stored securely using MongoDB's GridFS.
 - **Responsive UI**: A clean and intuitive interface that works across all devices.
-- **User Testimonials**: Display feedback and testimonials from satisfied users.

 ## Architecture